phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 system.debug
 ############

-This event is triggered any time DocBlox logs an action.
+This event is triggered any time phpDocumentor logs an action.

 At certain places in the code a logging event is triggered by invoking the method ``$this->log()`` (which is defined in the Layer Superclass of each component.).